 She was silent for several seconds, then she nodded.
 “That’s it.
 Now we need to find him or wait for him to call.”
 She hunched her shoulders and frowned.

 Naberius put his hand on her arm without thinking.
-She was warm under his fingers, but when he felt a shiver go through her, he wanted to pull her close.
+Her body was warm under his fingers, but when she shivered, he wanted to pull her close.
 Her wild curls brushed his forearm, and breathing in, he inhaled her scent and tasted her energy.
-Sweet and sparkling.
-Just a small Daimon sip.
+Sweet and sparkling mixed with worry.

 “I texted my investigator.
-He will come.
-He’ll help the police and ensure the apartment is closed up properly and the landlord informed.”
-Wanting to leave quickly, he would let Maelcom deal with the paperwork and manage the police.
+He will come and help the police, and ensure the apartment is closed up properly and the landlord informed.”

 “Who’s this person exactly?” she asked with a little wrinkle between her eyebrows.

-“He does due diligence and general investigations for my company, NVT.”
+“He does due diligence and general investigations for my company.”

 “An investigator?” she asked.
 “He can help the police?”